-What HDR TVs are and why you should care
+HDR for TVs: What it is (and why should you care)

 While Dolby Vision may have been first, it isn’t currently the most popular format (though it is on the rise).
 Instead, the most popular format is HDR10, which is supported by a wide swath of TV makers.
 The format isn’t as technologically advanced as Dolby Vision’s theoretical specs, but then again, neither are most Dolby Vision-enabled TVs you can go out and buy right now.

-The HDR10 standard currently uses 10-bit color depth, while Dolby Vision uses 12-bit.
+The HDR10 standard was codified by the Consumer Technology Association, the same group behind the annual CES show; the spec currently uses 10-bit color depth, while Dolby Vision uses 12-bit.
 Both of these offer millions of colors per pixel, and the difference will be difficult to spot depending on how a given movie or TV show is mastered.
-Since one of the goals of HDR is to offer greater color volume, a higher color depth is desirable, at least in theory, but even 10-bit color depth is a major step up from the 8-bit color depth used in standard dynamic range (SDR) TVs.
+Since one of the goals of HDR is to offer greater color volume, a higher color depth is desirable, at least in theory, but even 10-bit color depth is a major step up from the 8-bit color depth used in standard dynamic range TVs.

-While HDR10 plays it more safe than Dolby Vision when it comes to technology, it is also more feasible for TV manufacturers to implement right now.
+While HDR10 plays it safer than Dolby Vision, it’s also more feasible for manufacturers to implement right now.

-Both of the two major HDR formats in use today use metadata which rides along the video signal down an HDMI cable, and allows the source video to tell TVs how to display colors.
+Both of the major HDR formats in use today use metadata that rides along the video signal down an HDMI cable, and allows the source video to tell a TV how to display colors.
 HDR10 uses a fairly simple approach, sending metadata once at the start of a video.
-This is enough to essentially tell the TV “this video is encoded using HDR, and you should treat it that way,” but as we’ll show later, Dolby Vision takes a different and more thorough approach.
+This is enough to essentially tell the TV, “this video is encoded using HDR and you should treat it that way.”
+But as we’ll show later, Dolby Vision takes a different and more thorough approach.

-While HDR10 plays it more safe than Dolby Vision when it comes to technology, it is also more feasible for TV manufacturers to implement right now, rather than in the future, so it has become the more popular of the two formats.
+While HDR10 plays it more safe than Dolby Vision when it comes to technology, it’s also more feasible for TV manufacturers to implement right now, rather than in the future, so it has become the more popular of the two formats.
 In addition, HDR10 is an open standard — TV manufacturers can implement it free of charge.
 It is also recommended by the UHD Alliance, which generally prefers open standards to proprietary formats like Dolby Vision.

-Dolby Vision’s proprietary nature means that manufacturers need to pay Dolby in order to use the technology in their TVs and UHD Blu-ray players.
+Dolby Vision’s proprietary nature means that manufacturers need to pay Dolby to use the technology in their TVs and UHD Blu-ray players.
 Even TVs that originally shipped with only Dolby Vision should be able to add HDR10 support via a firmware update.

 Dolby Vision

 HDR10 might currently be in more TVs, but that might not always be the case down the road.
 In terms of sheer technological might, Dolby Vision has a clear advantage, even with today’s TVs.
-Looking toward the future, the gap between Dolby Vision and HDR10 could become even more apparent.
+Looking to the future, the gap between Dolby Vision and HDR10 could become even more apparent.

 As mentioned above, Dolby Vision supports 12-bit color depth, as opposed to the 10-bit color depth supported by HDR10.
 It also features higher theoretical brightness.
-HDR10 currently maxes out at 1,000 nits, while Dolby Vision can handle 4,000 nits, with Dolby saying that future upgrades to its tech could allow for up to 10,000 nits of peak brightness.
+HDR10 currently maxes out at 1,000 nits while Dolby Vision can handle 4,000 nits, and Dolby says future upgrades could allow for up to 10,000 nits of peak brightness.
 Current TV panels can’t display anywhere near that, but that could change.

 Color depth isn’t the only area where Dolby Vision has a theoretical advantage over HDR10.
-While HDR10 only transmits static metadata (when a video starts playing), Dolby Vision uses dynamic metadata, which can vary by scene or even on a per-frame basis.
-Again, the advantages here are mainly theoretical right now, but as content providers become more adept at mastering cinema and TV for HDR, dynamic metadata could prove to be a major advantage.
+While HDR10 transmits only static metadata (when a video starts playing), Dolby Vision uses dynamic metadata, which can vary by scene or even on a per-frame basis.
+Again, the advantages here are mainly theoretical right now, but as content providers become more adept at mastering cinema and TV for HDR, dynamic metadata could prove a major advantage.

-Looking toward the future, the gap between Dolby Vision and HDR10 becomes even more apparent.
+Looking to the future, the gap between Dolby Vision and HDR10 becomes even more apparent.

-The Dolby Vision spec also allows the screen displaying a video to source data about the screen used to master the scene, and can automatically account for the differences between the two displays.
+The Dolby Vision spec also allows the screen displaying a video (your TV) to source data about the screen used to master the scene (in the editing lab at a studio), and it can automatically account for the differences between the two.
 This leads to an image that is automatically adapted to best fit your individual display, rather than relying on choices made by the mastering engineer.

 HDR10 might currently be better supported, both in terms of TVs and content, but Dolby is hard at work trying to change that.
 Initially, Dolby Vision required dedicated hardware to work, meaning it couldn’t be added later via a firmware update.
-That changed in February 2017, when the company announced that Dolby Vision is now available as a software solution, meaning that hardware manufacturers — including TV and possibly Ultra HD Blu-ray manufacturers — can theoretically add support later on.
-And while HDR10 was the first format to be supported by Ultra HD Blu-ray players both LG and Philips announcing UHD players featuring Dolby Vision at CES 2017.
+That changed in February 2017, when the company made Dolby Vision available as a software solution, meaning hardware manufacturers — including TV and possibly Ultra HD Blu-ray manufacturers — could theoretically add support later on.
+And while HDR10 was the first format to be supported by Ultra HD Blu-ray players, both LG and Philips announced UHD players featuring Dolby Vision at CES 2017.

 More TV makers have started supporting Dolby Vision as well.
-While early on, only Vizio and LG sold TVs with both Dolby Vision and HDR10, more recently a number of manufacturers, including Sony and Hisense, have cooked up models that support both.
+Early on, only Vizio and LG sold TVs with both Dolby Vision and HDR10.
+More recently a number of manufacturers including Sony and Hisense have cooked up models that support both.

 Other contenders

 Dolby Vision and HDR10 are currently seen as the two biggest players in HDR, but there are other companies working on their own HDR solutions.
-Two other emerging formats in the works aim to make backward compatibility with standard dynamic range (SDR) a major focus.
+Two other emerging formats aim to make backward compatibility with standard dynamic range a major focus.

 Hybrid Log Gamma (HLG) is a format from the BBC and Japanese broadcaster NHK.
-As the two organizations behind the format may hint, HLG has been developed with a focus on live broadcasting, though it can also be used for pre-recorded content.
-Unlike HDR10 and Dolby Vision, HLG doesn’t use metadata, which could be an advantage, depending on how TV manufacturers implement it.
+As the focus of the two organizations behind the format may suggest, HLG was developed with a focus on live broadcasting, though it can also be used for pre-recorded content.
+Unlike HDR10 and Dolby Vision, HLG doesn’t use metadata, which could be an advantage depending on how TV manufacturers implement it.

 Technicolor was an early player in HDR, and at CES 2016, the company announced that it and Philips had merged their efforts in HDR and were working on a new format.
 Like HLG, this format would aim to be backward compatible with SDR displays, which the companies said in a press release “will simplify HDR deployments for distributors who will be able to send one signal to all of their customers, regardless of which TV they have.”

-So, what do we watch?
+So what do we watch?
 (The content conundrum)

-Even if your TV has the latest and greatest HDR support, color reproduction, and 4K UHD tech, much of what you watch won’t be able to take advantage of all that awesomeness.
-While HDR content is currently more limited than even 4K, Hollywood, of course, is working quickly to remedy this issue.
+Even if your TV has the latest and greatest HDR support, color reproduction, and 4K UHD tech, much of what you watch won’t take advantage of all that awesomeness.
+HDR content is currently even more limited than 4K, but Hollywood (of course) is working to remedy this issue.
 Below are a few of the easiest and most readily available ways to get your HDR fix.

 Ultra HD Blu-ray

-Offering the highest-quality delivery method for a top-tier HDR experience at home, UHD Blu-ray allows for 4K UHD resolution, HDR and color expansion, and revolutionary surround sound codecs like Dolby Atmos, and DTS:X. The most recent HDMI format update was largely based around clearing the way for High Dynamic Range devices, including new Blu-ray players, and other set-top devices.
+Offering the highest-quality delivery method for a top-tier HDR experience at home, UHD Blu-ray allows for 4K UHD resolution, HDR and color expansion, and revolutionary surround sound codecs like Dolby Atmos and DTS:X. The most recent HDMI format update was largely based around clearing the way for high dynamic range devices, including new Blu-ray players and other set-top devices.

-The output of Ultra HD Blu-ray releases with HDR has become the new standard, and HDR10 is currently the leader there, but 2017 will see Dolby Vision working hard to catch up.
+The output of Ultra HD Blu-ray releases with HDR has become the new standard, and HDR10 is currently the leader there, but 2017 has Dolby Vision working hard to catch up.
+Which discs do it best?
+Check out our picks for the best recent UHD Blu-Ray releases.

 Netflix

 As a major provider of video, it probably comes as little surprise that Netflix was one of the first companies to announce HDR support.
-That made it somewhat strange when the company quietly rolled out HDR on Marco Polo (a title that it had announced would be getting HDR) without notifying anyone.

-Marco Polo was joined by a number of other Netflix Originals, including Marvel’s Daredevil, Jessica Jones, and Luke Cage series, as well as movies like The Do-Over and The Ridiculous Six.
+That made it somewhat strange when the company quietly rolled out HDR on Marco Polo without notifying anyone.
+Marco Polo was joined by a number of other Netflix originals, including Marvel’s Daredevil, Jessica Jones, and Luke Cage series, as well as movies like The Do-Over and The Ridiculous Six.
 HDR titles from Netflix are available in both HDR10 and Dolby Vision formats.

 Amazon

 Like Netflix, Amazon announced HDR support fairly early on.
-A number of HDR films are available via Amazon Prime Video, along with many of its original series, including Man in the High Castle, Transparent, Mozart in the Jungle and Red Oaks.
+A number of HDR films are available via Amazon Prime Video, along with many of its original series, including Man in the High Castle, Transparent, Mozart in the Jungle, and Red Oaks.
 It’s likely that most if not all of Amazon’s future original programming will also be available in HDR.

 Amazon initially only supported HDR10, but in June of 2016 the company added support for Dolby Vision.
 At the time, the company said that more titles were available in HDR10, with a subset available with Dolby Vision, but it added over 100 hours of HDR content in both formats by the end of 2016.